Tommy Tune

 Thomas James Tune (born February 28, 1939) is an American actor, dancer, singer, theatre director, producer, and choreographer.
 Over the course of his career, he has won ten Tony Awards, the National Medal of Arts, and a star on the Hollywood Walk of Fame.

+Life and career

-Early life
+Early years and education

 Tune was born in Wichita Falls, Texas, to oil rig worker, horse trainer, and restaurateur Jim Tune and Eva Mae Clark along with his sister, Gracey.
-He attended Mirabeau B. Lamar High School, Houston and the Methodist-affiliated Lon Morris College in Jacksonville, Texas.
+He attended Mirabeau B. Lamar High School, Houston, and the Methodist-affiliated Lon Morris College in Jacksonville, Texas.
 He studied dance under Patsy Swayze in Houston.
 He also studied dance with Kit Andree in Boulder, Colorado.
 He went on to earn his Bachelor of Fine Arts in Drama from the University of Texas at Austin in 1962 and his Master of Fine Arts in Directing from the University of Houston.
 Tune later moved to New York to start his career.